 Island Health Absenteeism Reporting Form

-This online form is to be completed by the school principal or designate on each day when in his/her opinion the school absenteeism rate is significantly increased.
-A guideline for determining significantly increased is approximately 10% above the normal rate of absenteeism for the time of year.
+This online form is to be completed by the school principal or designate on each day when the school absenteeism rate is significantly increased.
+A guideline for determining “significantly increased” is approximately 10% above the normal rate of absenteeism for the time of year.

 GVSD Student Health and Safety FAQ Student Health and Safety FAQ